 When pastures are repeatedly grazed without time to fully recover, roots don't get the nutrients they need from photosynthesis, and they begin to shrink.
 As the roots are weakened, the plant is weakened.
-It's a downward spiral that results in eventual plant death or the plant being overtaken by less desirable species. across the ranch.
-Grasses on uplands will typically be slower to recover than riparian areas; recovery will take longer during and after a drought, too.
+It's a downward spiral that results in eventual plant death or the plant being overtaken by less desirable species.

+Recovery time will vary across the ranch.
+Grasses on uplands will typically be slower to recover than the wetter riparian areas; recovery will take longer during and after a drought, too.
 Expect well-managed grasslands with healthy soils to recover more quickly.

-Breaking a rule In the spring, when plants are just beginning to grow, they're extremely susceptible to overgrazing.
+Breaking a rule

+In the spring, when plants are just beginning to grow, they're extremely susceptible to overgrazing.
 Grazing too hard, too short early in the year can set back growth for the entire season.
 So in most cases, you really want to avoid grazing hard in the spring.
 On the other hand, you can intentionally overgraze if you have unwanted species you want to try to push out while you encourage desirable species.

-You may want to graze bromegrass and Kentucky bluegrass pastures hard early in the spring.
+You may want to graze bromegrass and Kentucky bluegrass pastures hard early in the spring-they green up earlier than native cool season grasses.
 Then, rotate livestock out.
 The more open canopy and reduced competition can allow more desirable native, warm season species to grow and mature before they are grazed.